CLARIN-D for Researchers of German Studies

 This corpus documents language use in different chat applications using several log files.
 It is designed as basis and aid for linguistic investigations for Computer Mediated Communication (CMC).

-The Blog-Corpus is part of the DWDS applications at the BBAW (Berlin-Brandenburgische Academy of Science) in Berlin.
-It provides blog posts and its corresponding comments for research.
+The Blog-Corpus is part of the DWDS applications at the BBAW (Berlin-Brandenburg Academy of Sciences and Humanities) in Berlin.
+It provides blog posts and their corresponding comments for research.

 Integration of Language Data

-In the area of German studies three curation projects made it possible to sustainably integrate three types of data into the CLARIN-D Centers:
+In the area of German studies, three curation projects have made it possible to sustainably integrate three types of data into the CLARIN-D Centres: